 - Gifted property

 - Unclaimed salary or wages owed to the deceased

 - Transfer-on-death deeds/registrations

 Keep in mind that for smaller estates, a procedure called summary probate can be used in most US states.
-Summary probate is a simplified probate process allowing estates to quickly move through the court system when the deceased’s estate is valued below a certain amount.
+Summary probate is a simplified process allowing estates to quickly move through the court system when the deceased’s estate is valued below a certain amount.